What is Campus 1871?

 How does the competition work?

-You will be judged on the originality of your idea, as well as the realistic potential of your business, your revenue plan, how well you pitch and your overall design.
+Teams will be judged on the realistic potential of their business, their revenue plan, how well they pitch, and their overall design.

-- Your company and app should be made from scratch and not from a device, platform or application you have already started working on.
+- Your product should be made from scratch and not from a device, platform or application you have already started working on.

-- You cannot outsource any of the coding or design components of your startup/app.
+- You cannot outsource any of the coding or design components of your product.

-- You do not have to have a functioning app by the end of the weekend, but you will need to create visual demonstrations of what the app and user interface might look like and how it would work.
+- You do not need to have a functioning product by the end of the weekend, but you will need to create visual demonstrations of what the app and user interface might look like and how it would work.

 - Your presentation must be created and presented in Microsoft PowerPoint